Gleams and shadows of Jewish life in France

 Choose your contribution amount

-With your contribution you will also be donating to Exilophone, an NGO dedicated to the integration of refugees in France through arts and music.
-They organize music workshops, concerts and festivals that connect refugees with locals and help building bridges between different communities (Jewish, Muslims, Christians and others).
+With your contribution, you will also be donating to Exilophone, an NGO dedicated to the integration of refugees in France through arts and music.
+They organize music workshops, concerts and festivals that connect refugees with locals and help building bridges between different communities (Jewish, Muslim, Christian and others).